Skip to content

 Read real-life examples of how we have helped our customers protect their investment, increase productivity and reduce downtime.

-Installing a new high performance belt for Reliable bakery production
+Installing a new high performance belt for reliable bakery production

-Project location: North Lanarkshire, Scotland
+Project location: North Lanarkshire, UK

-Target industry: FMCG – Aberdeen Angus Pies
+Product: Aberdeen Angus Pies

 Belt type: Carbon steel (CT1300)